shlomif/shlomif-tech-diary/tweets.md

 f(n) = ((2n + 3) is prime) is true for n=0,1,2 , but fails at n=3
 f(n) = ((2n + 3) is odd) is true for every n≥0.

+If 1 liked the 1st 4 eps of TheMuppetShow, he may disliike the 5th,6th and like 7 Likewise for DiscWorld novels.

 ----

 I dislike systemd's inflated major version and its non-portability.